 In countries where longevity is much higher than the U.S., good posture and a healthy spine are a very high priority.
 Your structure includes your body shape and physical frame.
 Keeping your structure aligned and balanced will keep you looking good and help to prevent injuries while you exercise.
 This will also help insure that your nervous system stays healthy whick will keep you healthier on every level.

 How is your structure now?
 Have you measured yourself lately and set goals for your structure so that it is in the shape you desire over your lifetime?
 You can measure your structure with your eyes at first and decide how you want to change your shape, or get a tape measure and record your specific measurements.
 This will give you a starting point for goals that you want to set.

 Another important way to evaluate your structure is through a posture test.
 Stand in front of a full length mirror with your eyes closed.
 March in place for five seconds, stop, hold still and open your eyes.
 Is your head tilted to one side?
 Are your shoulders and hips level?
-Are your feet straight, turned in or pointed out?
+Feet straight, turned in, or pointed out?
 Are you hunchback or swayback?